okonomichiyaki/supercat/010-F02-founder.md

 : If bot is a Regent, Event cards are always <ins>effective</ins>.

 Summits
 : If bot is a Regent, when given the opportunity to hold a Summit, it will always hold the Summit.
-During the "Call to Order" phase bot will leave the Empire.
+During the "Call to Order" phase the bot will leave the Empire.

 <div class="pagebreak"> </div>
 <#endif>